ryanrotz/interview-questions/readme.md

 ** localStorage stores data until it's removed with Javascript or the user clears their cache.
 ** sessionStorage stores the data until the tab is closed or the session ends.
 It doesn't delete when the page reloads though.
 Session data is more secure than local Storage or cookies.
 Cookies can be read by other people over wifi.
-** Cookies can store less data. http://stackoverflow.com/questions/29960037/localstorage-vs-sessionstorage-vs-cookies http://stackoverflow.com/questions/19867599/what-is-the-difference-between-localstorage-sessionstorage-session-and-cookies/19869560#19869560
+** Cookies can store less data.
+** Cookies are often used for login data (sent to the server?) http://stackoverflow.com/questions/29960037/localstorage-vs-sessionstorage-vs-cookies http://stackoverflow.com/questions/19867599/what-is-the-difference-between-localstorage-sessionstorage-session-and-cookies/19869560#19869560

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
 ** CSS needs to be loaded first.
 Having the script tags at the bottom allows the page (document) to load first.
 This provides a better user experience because otherwise the page will stop to load the scripts.
-THe other option, which is newer and IMO better, is to put the scripts in the head, under the css links and to put 'async' or 'defer' in the script tag.
+The other option, which is newer and IMO better, is to put the scripts in the head, under the css links and to put 'async' or 'defer' in the script tag.
 These allow the page to load while also fetching the script at the same time.
 With async, the script is loaded as soon as it's downloaded.
 Whichever script finishes first, will start first.
 If you need scripts to run in order, you use defer.
 Additionally, defer scripts start once the page fully loads.
 Async and defer may not run properly in IE <= 9 though.

-COMMIT NOW
+Don't use async and defer when using Angular though.

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?
+** IDs are used once.
+Classes are used multiple times.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+** resetting removes all of the default styling from the browser.
+Normalize is a base stylesheet, which styles the default elements to be consistent across browsers.

 * Describe Floats and how they work.
+** Take an element out of the normal flow of the page.
+Sticks it to the left/right and wraps the other elements (like text) around it.

 * Describe z-index and how stacking context is formed.
+** The order of elements.
+Bigger numbers cover smaller numbers.
+WHAT IS STACKING CONTEXT?

 * Have you ever used a grid system, and if so, what do you prefer?
+** Bootstrap/Materialize has 12 columns (that's a grid system)

 * Have you used or implemented media queries or mobile specific layouts/CSS?
 * How do you optimize your webpages for print?
 * What are the advantages/disadvantages of using CSS preprocessors?